The Human Bridge: A Call to Integration

 Why I am not exactly an Architect, nor an Engineer but more of a Gardener by avocation

-"In the world of education I have a degree in architecture, and in my vocation I worked as an architectural technologist for 25 years, primarily teaching architects and engineers.
-But I'm no architect, nor engineer of the visible.
+"By education I have a 4 year degree in architecture after 2 years spent studying mechanical engineering, and in my vocation I worked as an architectural technologist for 25 years, primarily teaching architects and MEP engineers.
+But I'm not a licensed architect, nor a professional engineer of anything visible.

 —Scott Randolph Onstott

-Stone balls image from Keith Critchlow who added the tape to highlight Platonic symmetries millennia before Plato put his name to them.
+Prehistoric stone balls.
+Keith Critchlow added tape to highlight Platonic symmetries neolithic people made millennia before Plato put his name to them.

 The Socratic Solvent